KarthikeyanPegasus/fever-prediction/README.md

 The Dataset is Collected and Maintained by me and thus it is not available even in kaggle or google dataset.

-This GIT rep is currently On-AIR in Heroku server
+This GIT rep is currently On-AIR in Heroku server as API